helenchg/LearnHololensDevUnity/README.md

 # Learn AR (Hololens) Development in Unity
-I am documenting everything I learn about Unity in this repository.
-I have started from scratch again.
+I am documenting my learning in this repository.
+I started from zero again.
 Hopefully this could be a rough guide for someone else who wants to pick it up today.
 This is not meant to be a step by step guide.

 ## Getting started with MixedRealityToolKit v2.
 At first, I found the github repo for the MRTK https://github.com/microsoft/MixedRealityToolkit-Unity, but did not know how to use it.
 This tutorial is a good place to start http://unicodeexception.com/2019/02/start-mixedrealitytoolkit-v2/.
 We actually have to download the entire repo, open it in unity, and then export it again as a unitypackage.
 This way, every time I start a new project, I can just import the MRTK unity package.